Emmet-Allen/JudoDictionary/README.md

 # JudoDictionary

-A project containing objects, OOP practices, and vanilla JS to produce a database of quick references for both recognized and unrecognized techniques within the martial art of Judo.
+A project using Vanilla JS  to produce a database of quick references for both recognized and unrecognized techniques within the martial art of Judo.

 The implementation of this project is to create a database that web developers can use to implement on their websites for users to gain a